 If we spot a flock that lives in a wood, the omen is that of a famine that will most likely hit us shortly while if we spot a flock of crows where one flies against each other, the omen indicates a possible war that will take place.

-Seeing a huge amount of crows the universe and the paranormal are trying to communicate something to you and it is, therefore, a warning to pay close attention to everything so that we can understand the exact message they want to convey to us.
+Seeing a huge amount of crows the universe and the paranormal are trying to communicate something to you and are, therefore, a warning to pay close attention to everything so that we can understand the exact message they want to convey to us.

 3 Crows Meaning